oscarvalente/price-tag/README.md

         * for existing option "it's not the same item" say that if chose to he will be following - add "use only just path for items in this site" ❗❗
      * Refine usage: protect from sites that give canonical a wrong use - ask user which URL `(wip)` ❗❗
         * only use canonical if it's URL with path ✅
-        * ask right before saving what user wants to do with that site: `(wip)` ❗❗ "Use URL recommended by site.
+        * ask right before saving what user wants to do with that site: ✅ "Use URL recommended by site.
 Remember this option", "Use recommended URL, just this time", "No, use my current URL instead.
 Remember this option"
+     * BUG: extension appearance not updated when entering similar URL of domain whose path is enough to track ❗❗❗
+     * tech debt: extension appearance update does complex logic when domain is not passed - no need, we always have the current domain ❗❗
      * add cancel button to similar item warning modal ❗
      * add button to stop following item in main toolbar ❗
      * use doc title as item name ❗